petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 ## Installing Dependencies

 DXP depends on many JARs included in Liferay-Tomcat bundle.
 Some of the bundle's JARs are not strictly required but can still be useful.
-If you're not using a Tomcat bundle, you'll use the *OSGi Dependencies* archive you downloaded and any third-party JAR dependencies as described below.
+If you're not using a Tomcat bundle, you must use the *OSGi Dependencies* archive you downloaded and any third-party JAR dependencies as described below.

 1. Unzip the OSGi Dependencies ZIP file contents in the `[Liferay Home]/osgi` folder (create this folder if it doesn't exist).
 Liferay's OSGi runtime depends on these modules.